 Upon first phone call, we will meet on site to assess the property and area that needs clearing.
 Certain weeds and plants are toxic to goats, so not all areas can be cleared and sometimes certain ones needed to be barricaded off.
 We will then clear a two foot wide area if possible, and set up a small electric net fence to secure our goats safely.
 We will leave a small hut or trailer, if possible, for our goats to stay the night.
 The goats will arrive and go straight to work!

-Our goats are rented out for a week at a time for the rate of $750-$850 per week depending on the area, which includes set up.
+Our goats are rented out for a week at a time and the cost depends on the area which to be cleared, the location of the job, and the size of the set up.
 In most cases we will remove the goats at night and return the next morning, which is included with the price.
 If they finish early you would still be charged for the full rate.
 Unfortunately with the time consumed with moving the net fence, they cannot do two areas in a single week.

 Goats will eat everything they can reach up to ¾” diameter sticks and twigs with greenery off of the evasive plants.
 While chemicals will eliminate it quickly, there is an added risk with spraying chemicals into the environment, especially for pets and children.
 Our goat droppings are all natural and very high in nitrogen, essentially fertilizing the area in which they clear.
 Also the goats are cute to look at!